ktaylor63/southeast/site/content/our-services/fire.md

 On the day of the burn, equipment and trained personnel are assembled at the site.
 After confirming that weather conditions meet the requirements, the “Burn Boss,” a specially qualified fire manager, gives the okay and oversees the burn.
 Fire and smoke conditions are carefully monitored.
 Flames near the perimeter are extinguished before staff leave the site, and the unit is frequently monitored until the next significant rainfall.

-### Checklist for a Safe, Efficient Prescribed Burn
+### Checklist for a safe, efficient prescribed burn

 - Complete Prescribed Fire Plan
 - Prepare fire breaks
 - Assemble equipment and trained crew
 - Check conditions: air temperature, humidity, wind speed and direction, moisture of vegetation and soil
 - Notify local emergency personnel and neighbors
 - Set test fire to confirm conditions
 - Conduct burn with constant supervision
 - Secure perimeter
 - Monitor until fire is completely out

-## Tips for Living with Fire
+## Tips for living with fire

 {{< figure class="photo-center" src="/images/pages/florida-panther-wildfire.jpg" link="https://flic.kr/p/8zkWGd" alt="A firefighter's silhouette with a fire background " caption="A wildfire blazes at Florida Panther National Wildlife Refuge.
 Photo by Josh O’Connor, USFWS." >}}